AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 13

 I used CSS media queries to make the website look good on phones and tablets.
 Now it’s responsive.

+Day 14

+I tested the site like a user.
+I clicked all buttons, tested the forms, and fixed small layout issues and bugs.